drubinstein/pokerl/content/docs/chapter-4/future.md

 But also, we're thinking of trying Gen II games, Gold/Silver/Crystal.
 [Gen II has a decompilation from PRET](https://github.com/pret/pokecrystal) and Gen II is easier in one important way; `HMs` can be used by pressing `A` in the field instead of extra menu interactions.

 However, Gen II is extremely difficult in other ways.
-There are more `HMs` and we can’t rely on gift Pokémon to learn all of them (namely `SURF`, `WATERFALL` and `WHIRLPOOL`).
+There are more `HMs`, and we can’t rely on gift Pokémon to learn all of them (namely `SURF`, `WATERFALL` and `WHIRLPOOL`).

-We’ve thought of a run that we think will beat the game: If the agent uses a Totodile starter and catches the Red Gyarados, the agent would have enough Pokémon to satisfy all `HMs` and enough Pokémon to beat the game up to Red.
+That said, we think we have a strategy for winning the game: If the environment uses a Totodile starter and the agent catches the Red Gyarados, the environment will have enough Pokémon to satisfy all `HMs` and enough Pokémon to beat the game up to Red.

 To Be Continued!